 Spend the afternoon browsing the incredible deals at Ibom plaza during your fun-filled excursion to the city.
 Along the way, make a stop at the intriguing monument symbolizes the unity of the people of Akwa Ibom state and keep your eyes peeled for some famous local personalities.
 The Ibom Plaza also has an open theatre and a double-rolled water fountain within the Plaza.
-Aside from shopping at its shopping centre, you get an opportunity to appreciate modern history.
+Aside from shopping , you get an opportunity to appreciate modern history.
 As the unique thing about Ibom Plaza is that it stands out as the first of its kind in the history of city modernization in Nigeria.

 Places To Eat In Uyo City

 The predominant meals include vegetable soups such as Edika Ikong, Ekpan and other seafood delicacies that is heavy on periwinkles and crayfish.